 Conclusion Politics in India is like a stage drama.
 In Tamil Nadu, such stage dramas are part of life.
 However, the DMK and AIADMK have too much attention to that stage at this point in time.
 The DMK and AIADMK will continue to survive and grow.
 For at least another two decades.

-Any local party which can meet the aspirations of the local people will always be the winner and that is the way these people have exercised their work and made their presence felt by the tamil people.
+Any local party which can meet the aspirations of the local people will always be the winner and that is the way these people have exercised their work and made their presence felt by the Tamil people.

 It requires a lot of grass root level work and continuous hard work to keep the local people happy.
-The local voters are very powerful ad if you do not take their care they can switch their loyalty to the national parties and then these local leaders lose the control and fruits of the powerful political positions.
+The local voters are very powerful and if you do not take their care they can switch their loyalty to the national parties and then these local leaders lose the control and fruits of the powerful political positions.